 The economic indicators for fiscal year 2008 revenues reflect a slowing economy.
 Declining employment levels, slower income growth, lower consumer confidence, and the continued downward trends in the housing market drove shortfalls in withholding, sales, and recordation taxes.
 The two General Fund revenue sources most closely tied to current economic activity - payroll withholding and retail sales taxes - experienced a meaningful slowdown in the rate of growth during the second half of fiscal year 2008.
 In addition, as discussed in Note 37, the United States' credit market has experienced tremendous fluctuations in recent months.
 The resulting economic concerns coupled with lower than anticipated revenue growth during fiscal year 2008 have contributed to a \$2.5 billion reduction in the General Fund revenue forecast for the 2008-2010 biennium.
-Based on the most recent General Fund revenue estimate, the fiscal year 2009 revenue is projected to decline by 4.0 percent while the fiscal year 2010 revenue will be less than the actual revenue collected in fiscal year 2008.
+Based on the most recent General Fund revenue estimate, the fiscal year 2009 revenue is projected to decline by 4.0 percent while the fiscal year 2010 revenue is projected to increase by 3.6 percent over the revised 2009 forecast.
+In addition, the projected fiscal year 2010 revenue will be less than the actual revenue collected in fiscal year 2008.
 Due to lower anticipated revenue collections, the Commonwealth must reevaluate the planned General Fund spending.
 Accordingly, the Governor instructed Cabinet Secretaries to prepare and submit plans for five, ten, and fifteen percent reductions in General Fund spending for the remainder of fiscal year 2009.
 In addition to proposed spending reductions, the Governor proposes a withdrawal of \$400 million from the Revenue Stabilization Fund to help address the fiscal year 2009 budget shortfall.
 The Governor will release his proposed fiscal year 2010 budget reductions in conjunction with his amendments to the 2008-2010 biennial budget on December 17, 2008.